llnl/axom/src/tools/svg2contours/README.md

 The latter can be used with axom's `quest_winding_number` example application to sample the winding number field over the generated curves.

-Full SVG support requires a (slightly) patched copy of [svgpathtools@1.7.1](https://github.com/mathandy/svgpathtools/releases/tag/v1.7.1), as described in this document.
+Full SVG support requires [svgpathtools@1.7.2](https://github.com/mathandy/svgpathtools/releases/tag/v1.7.2)

 ### Create a virtual environment